Framing a Wall

 The diagram below shows two methods for framing corners.
 The design on the left, while saving slightly on the amount of materials, is less common than the corner framing on the right.

-I have used the corner framing on the right, many times.
-Like the "T"s, they are easy to assemble and can make use of scrap material in the center.
+I have used the corner framing shown on the right many times.
+Like the "Ts," they are easy to build.
+The corner assembly can make use of scrap materials in the center.

 Wall Framing for Connecting Partitions

 After erecting the walls, add a double top plate.
 The double plate on walls helps carry the weight (between studs) of the ceiling, floor, or roof framing above it.
-It is also used to tie the walls together.
+It also helps tie the walls together.

 The diagram on the left shows how two walls connect at a corner, with the double top plate on one wall overlapping the other.
-The diagram on the right shows this same type of connection for partition walls.
+The image on the right shows the double-plate connection on a perpendicular wall.

 For building code information related to building walls used in residential construction, check out the International Residential Code (IRC).
 The IRC provides detailed information about wall construction (fasteners, header sizes and spans, drilling and notching studs, insulation, seismic and wind load requirements, fire blocking, metal studs, and much more).